 Firstly, an educational program was rolled-out to engage and inform health care professionals of appropriate indications for free thyroid hormone testing.
 Secondly, a laboratory reflex-fT4 system was implemented, in which fT4 was only processed if the TSH was outside of the laboratory reference range or clinical justification was provided on the laboratory requisition; fT3 was only processed if justification was provided.
 Overall, free thyroid hormone testing was reduced by 54%, which was sustained over 6 months.
 The hospital has benefited from significant cost-savings, physician satisfaction has been high, and patient outcomes have not been adversely affected.
 The successes of this project have led to its expansion to other institutions in Toronto, including St. Michael’s Hospital (SMH) and University Health Network (UHN).

-The Less is More with T3 & T4 toolkit contains the key ingredients of their approach.
+The Understand the Gland toolkit contains the key ingredients of their approach.

 Download the Toolkit